 Why Does an Inverter Keep Blowing Fuses?

-It happens more often than people realize!
+Interchanging the inverter battery cables happens more often than people realize!

-Signs that an Inverter Fuse has Blown
+Signs that an Inverter Fuse Is Blown

 Note, these signs are not confirmation that the fuse has blown.